TermySequence/termy-doc/first-steps.rst

 Keymap Tool
 -----------

 Okay, so Shift+Left and Shift+Right switch terminals in the current viewport.
 What other key bindings are there?
-Bring up the :doc:`Keymap tool <tools/keymap>` by clicking its tab or using *View→Tools→Keymap*.
+Bring up the :doc:`Keymap tool <tools/keymap>` by clicking its tab or using *Tools→Activate→Keymap*.
 In this tool, a complete list of key bindings is displayed.
 It's specifically designed to help you get up to speed with the keyboard.

 A word about :doc:`keymaps <settings/keymap>`: they are highly customizable.
 Key bindings come in two flavors: action bindings and literal bindings.
 A literal binding sends some UTF-8 text to the terminal as input.
 An action binding runs an :doc:`action <actions>`, which tells :program:`qtermy` to do something.
 There are roughly 300 actions to choose from, and you can write :doc:`your own <plugins/action>` in Javascript.
 All of :program:`qtermy`'s menus are just lists of action bindings.